DukeBWard/dukebward/README.md

 - 👨‍💻 All of my projects are available at <a href="https://luke-ward.com">**luke-ward.com**</a>

-- 💬 Ask me about **go, python, java, javascript, infrastructure as code**
+- 💬 Ask me about **go, python, java, javascript, go, infrastructure as code**

 - 📫 How to reach me **wardlukeb@gmail.com**